Effective Performance Management

 - Stretch – some, but not all goals, may present a challenge to support professional development

-Job duty: Word process documents and reports
+Job duty: Create documents and reports

-Performance expectation: Accurately word-process documents by the specified deadline and in accordance with the format used by the department.
+Performance expectation: Accurately create documents by the specified deadline and in accordance with the format used by the department.
 All documents should be spell-checked, proofread, checked for grammatical errors and corrected prior to submitting to the requestor.

 In addition to performance expectations, competencies can be identified to describe the major skills, abilities, and attributes that a staff member needs to be successful in a job and/or organization.
-A list of the competencies and their definitions used in Penn’s appraisal programs can be found here.

 More Resources on Setting Expectations